softwaresaved/international-survey-2022-deprecated/templates/education-and-academic-field.md

 * What is the highest level of education you have attained? (one choice list)
 * In which discipline is your highest academic qualification? (one choice list)
-* List any professional qualifications you hold? (free text)
+* List any professional qualifications you hold (free text)

 ## Levels of education